Street Food in Hanoi: Everything You Need to Know

-What Do You Need to Know about Street Food in Vietnam?
+What to Know about Street Food in Vietnam

 To start your food experience journey, try local beer Bia Hoi (freshly brewed beer) or Hanoi Beer.
 This can only be accompanied by Nem Chua Ran (fried fermented pork) – it is a common Vietnamese snack and once you taste it you can never have enough of it.